Tom’s Tips for InfoSec Professionals

 When setting expectations, always underpromise and overdeliver (not the other way around).
 Be realistic with what you can do–don’t promise to have something done in a timeframe that isn’t practical or doesn’t allow for unexpected roadblocks to come up along the way.

 Let’s say that you need to complete a project for a client.
 It’s Monday, and you figure you can do the work in two days (assuming no unforeseen issues).
 An inappropriate expectation would be to say that you’ll finish this on Wednesday, and then have to push this back to Thursday or later.
 It’s much better to promise that this be completed by Friday, and return it to the client on Thursday instead, a full day ahead of the promised schedule.
 Clients will love you if you consistently meet or exceed expectations as opposed to always being behind, and the best way to ensure that this happens is to set these expectations appropriately up front.

-Whatever you lack in talent, make up in effort.
-Always try your hardest, and don’t settle for less than 100% of the best that you can do - every single day.
+Whatever you lack in talent, make up for it with effort.
+Always try your hardest.
+Don’t settle for less than 100% of the best that you can do every single day.

 Don’t be afraid to ask questions from your peers and coworkers.
 But when asking questions, take notes so you don’t ask the same questions twice.
 There’s nothing wrong with getting a second opinion (something I do myself frequently), but you don’t want to appear as if you’re not respecting your coworkers’ time.

 Ending a list on nine items seemed weird so I’m making a tenth one, even though this is more of a summary than anything else.
 If you ignored everything else in this article, I want you to leave with the following: